Equity Multiples And Interest Rates: Is Pandemic Premium Sufficient?

 In the current market environment, we are far from either of these extremes.
 This linear extrapolation, however, does little to put the varying equity risk premium from the changing economic environments from this long dataset into context.

-In the first graph below, I have graphed monthly S&P 500 earnings yields (trailing twelve month earnings/index level) versus 10-year Treasury yields.
+In the first graph below, I have graphed monthly S&P 500 earnings yields (trailing twelve-month earnings/index level) versus 10-year Treasury yields.
 Note that they move largely in tandem as we would expect both multiples to be related to the prevailing interest rate environment.
 On the second graph, I have included just the difference between the two measures - an equity risk premium.

 Falling stock prices are lowering stock multiples and improving earnings yields (based on trailing earnings).
 Long interest rates are at historically low levels as the Fed has quickly moved back towards a zero Fed Funds rate in the front end and the yield curve remains much flatter than when the Fed was previously at the lower rate bound.
 You can see the recent divergence between earnings yields and interest rates on the far right of the first graph.
-On the second graph, these move manifest themselves in the uptick in the equity risk premium.
+On the second graph, these moves manifest themselves in the uptick in the equity risk premium.

 This divergence has pushed the equity risk premium up towards historic heights.
 The current premium is in the 98th percentile of all observations in this long dataset.
 We are currently experiencing the beginning of an economic shock, albeit one that may be largely transient, without precedent in modern history.
 Equity risk premia should be rising, and investors will need to frame what risk premia is sufficient for the current period of uncertainty.
 Other periods with high premiums (the early recovery from the Financial crisis, the post-oil embargo stock market of the mid-1970s, and the mid-1950s) proved to be good buying opportunities for stocks.

 This type of long-run model does not suggest where stocks are going today or tomorrow.
-Volatility is likely to remain high in the short-term.
+Volatility is likely to remain high in the short term.
 Ultimately, volatility will recede.
 The economy will normalize.
-While S&P 500 earnings are likely to fall in the near-term - part of the necessary risk premium being currently ascribed to multiples - eventually stock multiples will look relatively attractive relative to current ultra low interest rates.
-Both the equity and bond market have repriced significantly.
+While S&P 500 earnings are likely to fall in the near term - part of the necessary risk premium being currently ascribed to multiples - eventually, stock multiples will look relatively attractive relative to current ultra-low interest rates.
+Both the equity and bond markets have repriced significantly.
 I hope this article puts the current move in better long-term perspective for Seeking Alpha readers.

 Disclosure: I am/we are long SPY.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.